 Despite these concerns, imagine the possibilities: you may learn things about the city you've lived in for years just by pointing your AR-enabled phone at a nearby park or building.
 If you work in construction, you can save on materials by using virtual markers to designate where a beam should go or which structural support to inspect.
 Paleontologists working in shifts to assemble a dinosaur skeleton could leave virtual "notes" to team members on the bones themselves, artists could produce virtual graffiti and doctors could overlay a digital image of a patient's X-rays onto a mannequin for added realism.

 The future of augmented reality is clearly bright, even as it already has found its way into our cell phones and video game systems.
-For more information about the subject and where it's headed, take a look at the links on the next page.
+For more information about the subject and where it's headed, take a look at the links below.